rummykhan/lumen-session-example/readme.md

 It takes 3 arguments,

 * first one is `config` file name. (file should be present in `config/` directory)
-* second is  Provider name
+* second is ServiceProvider FQN
-* third is what this method should return
+* third is return of this method.

 `loadComponent` just calls the `$app->register` and inject `$app` while building the `ServiceProvider`